bryanjswift/sqs_email_sender/README.md

 ## License

-This Paw Extension is released under the [MIT License](LICENSE).
+This experiment is released under the [MIT License](LICENSE).
 Feel free to fork, and modify!

 Copyright © 2020 Bryan J Swift